melnikkk/grounding-rag-applications-workshop/README.md

 # grounding-rag-applications-workshop

-Content and final solution for the "Grounding AI Applications with React, JavaScript, Langchain and Elasticsearch" workshop
+This repo contains the content and final solution for the "Grounding AI Applications with React, JavaScript, Langchain and Elasticsearch" workshop, given at React Day Berlin.